-This optical potential enforces imaginary eigenvalues which are directly related to the non-radiative rates which are then compared to the radiative rates calculated from the MRCI-computed transition dipole moments, to obtain a predissociation probability.
+The optical potential enforces imaginary eigenvalues {that} are directly related to nonradiative {loss} rates, which are then compared to the radiative rates calculated from the MRCI-computed transition dipole moments to obtain a predissociation probability.

-For spin-orbit coupling, the active space for \X, \A and \B states must be the same, therefore a compromise was chosen to optimize the \X and \B FCFs over the \A state.
-Interestingly, we note that using our basis set and active space but shifting the \A potential energy surface can also produce FCFs that are equivalent to experimentally measured VBRs, as seen in Table \ref{tab:PESshift}.
-This is because the static correlation has converged but important dynamic correlation which is dependent on the original CAS active space and which shifts the equilibrium bond length obtained via MRCI, is missing.
+For spin-orbit coupling, the active space for \X, \A and \B states must be the same, therefore a compromise is chosen to optimize the \X and \B FCFs over the \A. Interestingly, we note that using our basis set and active space but shifting the \A potential energy surface can produce FCFs that are equivalent to experimentally measured {values}, as {shown} in Table \ref{tab:PESshift}.
+This is because static electron correlation has converged, but important dynamic correlation is missing.
+This depends on the original orbital active space from CASSCF which then affects the MRCI equilibrium bond length.